Quantifying Individual Risk for Binary Outcomes: Introduction

 \section{Introduction}

-Understanding treatment effect heterogeneity is essential for reliable decision-making in treatment evaluation and selection~\citep{murphy2003optimal, Chakraborty-Moodie2013, Kosorok+Laber:2019}.
-Generally, heterogeneity in individual treatment effects consists of two components: (i) systematic heterogeneity explained by observed covariates and (ii) idiosyncratic heterogeneity not explained by observed covariates~\citep{Heckman-etal1997, Djebbari-Smith2008, Ding-etal2019}.
-Extensive literature utilizes the conditional average treatment effect (CATE) to capture treatment effect heterogeneity and design tailored treatment policies~\citep[see e.g.,][]{Imai-Strauss2011, Kent-etal2018, 2018Who, 2021Policy}.
+Understanding treatment effect heterogeneity is essential for reliable decision-making in treatment evaluation and selection~\citep{murphy2003optimal, Chakraborty-Moodie2013, Kosorok+Laber:2019, chernozhukov-etal2022}.
+Generally, heterogeneity in individual treatment effects consists of two components: (i) systematic heterogeneity explained by observed covariates, and (ii) idiosyncratic heterogeneity not explained by observed covariates~\citep{Heckman-etal1997, Djebbari-Smith2008, Ding-etal2019}.
+Existing work utilized the conditional average treatment effect (CATE) to capture treatment effect heterogeneity and design tailored treatment policies~\citep[see e.g.,][]{Imai-Strauss2011, Kent-etal2018, 2018Who, 2021Policy}.

 However, as an average metric in subpopulations defined by covariate values, CATE reflects only the systematic heterogeneity.
-It fails to capture all individual heterogeneity, which is a critical factor for reliable decision-making~\citep{Bolger-etal2019, Lei-Candes2021, Jin-etal2023}.
-Consequently, CATE is inadequate for revealing individual-level risks associated with treatment in subpopulations and, in some cases, can be misleading~\citep{2022nathan, Eli-etal2022, Mueller-Pearl2023, MuellerPearl2023-CausalInference}.
+It fails to capture all individual heterogeneity, which is critical for reliable decision-making~\citep{Bolger-etal2019, Lei-Candes2021, Jin-etal2023, Wu-Mao2025}.
+Consequently, CATE is inadequate for revealing individual risk associated with treatment in subpopulations and, in some cases, can be misleading~\citep{2022nathan, Eli-etal2022, Mueller-Pearl2023, MuellerPearl2023-CausalInference}.
 For instance, consider a study with two subpopulations.
 In one subpopulation, a drug benefits 80\% but harms the remaining 20\%.
 For the other subpopulation, the drug benefits 60\% while the rest are unaffected, experiencing neither benefit nor harm.
-Although the CATE is 0.6 in both subpopulations, recommendations for administering the drug to the first subpopulation should be reconsidered due to the potential harm, despite the positive CATE.
+Although the CATE is 0.6 in both subpopulations, recommendations for administering the drug to the first subpopulation should be reconsidered due to the potential harm.